Why is Employer Branding so Important?

 A new movement called conscious consumerism illustrates how the buying criteria have changed for customers.
 While the “old” consumer sought out the best products at lower prices, many of today’s consumers are willing to pay a higher premium to purchase products from companies with great company ethos and culture who are not only working to solve social issues and give back to the environment, but to keep their workplace positive and engaged.
 This means a negative company culture and employer brand can limit productivity and cause you to lose your best customers.

-A poor employer brand diminishes your reputation in the community and your industry, which can take away from your ability to impact buying criteria, mold the future of the industry, or serve as a thought leader in your sector.
+A poor employer brand, internal and external, diminishes your reputation in the community and your industry, which can take away from your ability to impact buying criteria, mold the future of the industry, or serve as a thought leader in your sector.
 It can even limit the authority and success of your leaders and make it more difficult for them to secure speaking engagements and board positions that ultimately benefit the whole organization.
 In short, a poor employer brand undermines the credibility of the organization and its leaders.

 A hit on your bottom line

 If you need another reason to give your employer brand the attention it deserves, consider the impact a negative employer brand can have on your bottom line.
-Poor productivity due to disengagement, difficulty recruiting, lost customers, and undermined credibility all lead to decreased revenue and increased expenses, which means your bottom line takes a direct hit.
+Poor productivity due to disengagement, difficulty recruiting, lost customers and undermined credibility all lead to decreased revenue and increased expenses, which means your bottom line takes a direct hit.
 No organization can afford the financial implications that result when their employer brand is neglected.

 Company Culture and Employer Brand

 The first step in building an employer brand you can feel proud of is to create a company culture that is healthy and vibrant.
-Digital tools such as kununu engage can be a great help in this endeavour by providing their knowledge on the issue, a platform for open and honest communication, and facilitating automated, informative employee feedback.
+Digital tools such as kununu engage can be a great help in this endeavor by providing their knowledge on the issue, a platform for open and honest communication, and facilitating automated, informative employee feedback.